bigdoods/theBIMportal/README.md

     $ SOURCE <path to .sql dump file>

 Exit and make sure that your hosts file allows access for vagrant as described [here](https://github.com/r8/vagrant-lamp#notes)

     $ exit

 Fire up the app!
 Open a browser at http://local.dev and check it out!

+## Getting started (Production)

+The list of commands (with comments) that are used to deploy theBIMportal to an instance on google cloud platform can be found in (this file)[https://github.com/jenca-cloud/theBIMportal/blob/master/GCP-deployment.md]

 ### List of applications in the application directory currently include the following: